Everything You Need to Know About Growing Cole Crops (or Brassicas)

-This document contains some good information about all the basics you need to know for growing Brassicas.
+This document contains some good information on all the basics you need to know for growing Brassicas.
 And it’s oriented toward the home grower.
 Some of you may be thinking, “It’s crazy to be talking about cabbage right now—there’s snow on the ground.”

 Of course, the varieties mentioned, the planting dates recommended, and some of the pests mentioned are region-specific.
 You should seek out planting dates and recommended varieties from your local extension service.

-Then I found this guide is from the University of Wisconsin Cooperative Extension.
-And this document is oriented to the market grower, rather than the small-scale home gardener.
+Then I found this guide from the University of Wisconsin Cooperative Extension.
+This document is oriented to the market grower, rather than the small-scale home gardener:

-Just as it would be crazy to transplant broccoli in Wisconsin on February 1st, it would also be crazy to transplant broccoli in Texas on June 1st.
+Just as it would be crazy to transplant broccoli in Wisconsin on February 1, it would also be crazy to transplant broccoli in Texas on June 1.
 Talk to your local extension service about planting dates —or use historical average temperatures for your area to make an educated guess.

-This publication is definitely oriented towards a larger growing operation – it’s meant for farms instead of gardens.
+This publication is definitely oriented toward a larger growing operation.
+It’s meant for farms instead of gardens.
 But there’s some great information here about growing conditions, and some in-depth information about pests and diseases.
 And there’s an extensive “Additional Reading” list at the end.

 Controlling Pest and Disease in Brassicas (or Cole Crops)

 When it comes to dealing with pests and diseases, you have to “pick your poison,” so to speak.
 According to the Texas A&M publication, for example, you can deal with aphids by using pyrethrins—or garlic juice.
-In the Wisconsin publication you can deal with black rot by using calcium hypochlorite—or hot water.
+The Wisconsin publication says you can deal with black rot by using calcium hypochlorite—or hot water.

-Many thanks to Joseph Masabni, Assistant Professor and Extension Horticulturist; and Patrick Lillard, Extension Assistant, The Texas A&M System of the Texas AgriLife Extension Service.
+Many thanks to Joseph Masabni, assistant professor and extension horticulturist, and Patrick Lillard, extension assistant, with the Texas A&M System of the Texas AgriLife Extension Service